epfl-dlab/aiflows/docs/Quick_Start/quick_start.md

 Start off by installing the aiFlows with the [Setting Up aiFlows Tutorial](./setting_up_aiFlows.md)
 #### By the Tutorial's End, I Will Have...
 * Installed the aiFlows library successfully
-* Established an organized file structure for seamless collaboration within the FlowVerse
+* Established a file structure that allows me to effectively use all the features of the FlowVerse
-* Set up a Hugging Face account for contribution to the FlowVerse (Optional)
+* Set up a Hugging Face account allowing me to the FlowVerse (Optional)
 * Configured and activated my API keys

 ## Section 2: Running your First QA Flow using a Flow from the FlowVerse

 #### By the Tutorial's End, I Will Have...
-* Learned how to pull flows from the FlowVerse
+* Learned how to pull Flows from the FlowVerse
-* Run my first flow
+* Run my first Flow
-* Understood how to pass my API information to a flow
+* Understood how to pass my API information to a Flow

-For the remainder of this tutorial, we'll assume you're using either OpenAI or Azure as your API provider.
+While, we support many more API providers (including custom ones), for the sake of simplicity, in this tutorial, we'll assume you're using either using OpenAI or Azure.

 ### Step 1: Explore the FlowVerse
-Discover a diverse range of flows, including the [ChatFlowModule](https://huggingface.co/aiflows), by visiting our FlowVerse [here](https://huggingface.co/aiflows).
-The `ChatAtomicFlow` within the `ChatFlowModule` is a versatile flow that employs a language model (LLM) via an API to generate textual responses to textual inputs.
+Discover a diverse range of Flows, including the [ChatFlowModule](https://huggingface.co/aiflows), by visiting our Flows on the FlowVerse[here](https://huggingface.co/aiflows).
+The `ChatAtomicFlow` within the `ChatFlowModule` is a versatile Flow that employs a language model (LLM) via an API to generate textual responses to textual inputs.

 ### Step 2: Pull From the FlowVerse

-To acquire a flow from the FlowVerse, we'll guide you through pulling the `ChatAtomicFlow`.
-The same process applies to any available flow in the FlowVerse.
-Pull the flow with aiFlows' `sync_dependencies` function:
+To show you how to use a Flow from the FlowVerse, we will use the `ChatAtomicFlow`.
+The same process applies to any available Flow in the FlowVerse (implemented by any member of the community).
+Concretely, you would use the `sync_dependencies` function:

 ```python
 from flows import flow_verse